Debt sold to a collection agency in the UK (2026): your rights and what to do next

 - The debt collection process follows a structured approach, beginning with initial contact and potentially escalating to legal action, making it essential to respond promptly and appropriately at each stage.

-- The Fair Debt Collection Practices Act (FDCPA) provides significant protections for consumers, prohibiting abusive practices and granting you rights that you can assert to ensure fair treatment.
+- FCA CONC rules and the Consumer Credit Act 1974 provide significant protections for consumers, prohibiting abusive practices and granting you rights you can assert to ensure fair treatment.

 - Effective negotiation with debt collectors requires a strategic approach, including verifying the debt’s legitimacy, communicating in writing, and exploring settlement options that may result in paying less than the full amount owed.